School of Natural Sciences and Mathematics

 CS 5333 Discrete Structures

-CS 5343 Algorithms Analysis & Data Structures
+CS 5343 Algorithms Analysis and Data Structures

 CS 6360 Database Design